 - International study tour

-Each year, the School of Business and Entrepreneurship takes students on an international study tour.
-In the last three years we have visited Spain, Bulgaria and Germany.
+Each year we take students on an international study tour.
+Previously we have visited Spain, Bulgaria and Germany.
 During these tours we visit entrepreneurs and their businesses with a view to learn the character traits of successful entrepreneurs, success strategies and understand international business planning when applied to the agri-food chain.

 2020 - Exploring entrepreneurship in Berlin